 I’ve been rescuing for 16 years and I’ve usually paid out of my own pocket, sometimes thousands of dollars just to save different animals because I just love them so much. ❤️

 My husband and I have opened our doors to several animals these past few years just trying to save as many as we can.
 Sometimes it gets tough financially and emotionally, but we always make it work. 🙂 It’s cases like hope that not only destroy my faith in humanity knowing someone could do that to her but restore it in so many more ways because of all the people who showed so much love for an abused kitten.

 If all of that didn’t warm your heart, what Chasity’s told us next will.

-Hope’s healing process isn’t over yet though and it will take more love, support and funds to help her in the years to come.
+Hope’s healing process isn’t over yet though.
+Because it will take more love, support and funds to help her in the years to come.
 The need for assistance sadly doesn’t end with Hope either.
 Unfortunately along with being thrown from moving vehicles, there are numerous ways these felines need help.

 Josephs Legacy has over 200 cats and kittens right now within the rescue organization.
-Just this past February, Chasity and her husband personally rescued 55 farm animals from a horrible situation that are now in their care!
+For example, just this past February, Chasity and her husband personally rescued 55 farm animals from a horrible situation that are now in their care!

-And for those of you who want to share all of Hope’s future adventures and blessed moments she wouldn’t have had if not for the Cecil’s, Chasity has started Hope’s own Facebook page.
+And for those of you who want to share all of Hope’s future adventures and blessed moments she wouldn’t have had if not for the Cecil’s?
+Chasity has started Hope’s own Facebook page!

-Let’s join in the sure-to-be-inspiring story of the darling fur-baby, thoughtlessly thrown from a car, who can give us all a little bit of hope.
+Let’s join in the sure-to-be-inspiring story of the darling fur-baby, thoughtlessly thrown from a car, who can give us all a little bit of hope!